mitterman2/gnome-resizerable-extension/README.md

 A GNOME Shell extension that provides keyboard shortcuts to maximize windows or resize them with configurable margins.

-100% vibe coded - really liking the extension "useless gaps" but missing the ability to resize the useless gapped "fullscreen" window, i started building this extension.
+100% vibe coded - really liking the extension "useless gaps" but missing the ability to restore the useless gapped "fullscreen" window to its previous size, i started building this extension.
 While Resizerable does not restore the pre-fullscreen window size, it does the next best thing, resizing it to 60% of the screen size anchored in the middle of the screen.

 ## Features